enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-ecma-import.md

 myModule.doThings()
 ```

-- myModule代表一个命名空间对象
+- `myModule` represents a namespace object
-- 没有通配符直接引入的形式，如`import * from "module-name"`
+- no wildcard import directly pattern, such as `import * from "module-name"` is not allowed

 ## import multiple module